Aare-/XMLTranslator/README.md

 	<line>test</line>
 </root>
 ```
-If one wish to export content of the 'line; node .info file should contain one line:
+If one wish to export content of the 'line' node .info file should contain one line:
 ```
 root.line
 ```